 Sainte-Marie Among the Hurons – Hwy 12E, Midland – 705-526-7838

 If you’ve seen the movie Black Robe, you can get a sense of what life was like in Ontario’s first European settlement.
-This Jesuit settlement was created to bring Christianity to the native population.
+This Jesuit settlement was created to bring Christianity to the local Indiginous population.
 The buildings are staffed with costumed interpreters fully bilingual in french and english to answer your questions about how to bake lavender cookies in the wood fired oven or create metal works in the blacksmith shop.
-Everything done on site is as historically accurate as possible. the gift shop on site allows you to take home various treasures and has some excellent books.
+Everything done on site is as historically accurate as possible.
+The gift shop on site allows you to take home unique treasures and has some excellent books.
 The museum contains a variety of artifacts found in the excavation for the site.
-Our favourite time to go is at the beginning of December when there is a First Light celebration and the entire grounds are lit with thousands of candles and demonstrations of native dances, throat singers, and drummers fill the long houses while folk singers and fiddlers fill the other buildings and those lavender cookies are given away in the kitchen.
+Our favourite time to go is at the beginning of December when there is a First Light celebration and the entire grounds are lit with thousands of candles and demonstrations of Indiginous dances, singers, and drummers fill the long houses while folk singers and fiddlers fill the other buildings and those lavender cookies are given away in the kitchen.

 Tay Shore Trail – Hwy 12E, Midland – 705-526-7838

 Trails are a wonderful way to spend an enjoyable day, relaxing and taking in the scenery.
 There are spectacular views and natural areas that can be enjoyed as you travel the Tay Shore Trail.
 The Tay Shore Trail is fully accessible and permits walking, bicycling, rollerblading and cross country skiing.

 In the news: Bike back in time on Tay Shore Trail

 Discovery Harbour – 93 Jury Drive, Penetanguishene – 705-526-3788